Fujifilm X100F vs Sony A5000

 It is notable that the X100F has a hotshoe, while the A5000 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the X100F and the A5000 have been discontinued, but can regularly be found used on eBay.
+Both the X100F and the A5000 have been discontinued, but can regularly be found used on ebay.
 The A5000 was replaced by the Sony A5100, while the X100F was followed by the Fujifilm X100V.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Sony websites.
+Further information on the features and operation of the X100F and A5000 can be found, respectively, in the Fujifilm X100F Manual (free pdf) or the online Sony A5000 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Fujifilm X100F and the Sony A5000?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.